 6. Recognising Family Stress

-Children often absorb the emotional climate of the home.
-Addressing adult stress, conflict, or mental health struggles can improve a child’s sense of emotional safety.
+Children tend to adopt the emotional atmosphere of the house.
+Solving stress, conflict or mental health challenges in adult life will enhance a child sense of emotional safety.

-Schools play a vital role in identifying and supporting children with emotional and behavioural challenges.
-Teachers often spend more time with students than parents do during the day and are usually the first to notice changes in behaviour.
+Schools have a major contribution in identifying and managing children with emotional and behavioural disorders.
+Teachers are also more likely to be available around the day with students than the parents who only get a chance to check upon the students during the day and are often the first to notice the changes in behaviour.

-- Classrooms can include mindfulness, journaling, or emotional check-ins
+- Mindfulness, journaling, or emotional check-ins can be included in classrooms.

-- Teachers should have access to training on how to support students with anxiety, trauma, or learning differences
+- The teachers need to be provided with training on how to deal with students with anxiety, trauma or learning differences.

 - Red flags that may need expert evaluation: